icdevs/ICEventsWG/draft_proposals_current/icrc72draft.md

 Fetches information about registered publications in a paginated format, optionally filtered by statistical metrics.

 - **Parameters**:
-  - `prev`: Optional.
+  - `prev : opt nat`: Optional.
 The namespace of the last publication fetched which helps in pagination.
-  - `take`: Optional.
+  - `take : opt nat`: Optional.
 The number of publication entries to return.
-  - `statsFilter`: Optional.
-Filters applied to statistical data retrieval for each publication.
+  - `filter: opt OrchestrationFilter`: Optional.
+Filters for fetching slices and statistical data retrieval for each publication.

 - **Returns**:
   - A list of `PublicationInfo` detailing each publication’s namespace and associated statistics.

-#### icrc72_get_publication_publishers

-Provides a paginated list of publishers associated with a specific publication namespace.
-Includes statistical data based on filters.

-- **Parameters**:
-  - `publication`: Specifies the publication namespace or id.
-Type PublicationIdentifier.
-  - `prev`: Optional.
-Principal of the last publisher in the previous set for pagination.
-  - `take`: Optional.
-Number of entries to return.
-  - `statsFilter`: Optional.
-Filters to specify which statistical data to return.

-- **Returns**:
-  - A list of `PublisherPublicationInfo` containing details about publishers for the specified publication namespace and their statistics.

 #### icrc72_get_subscribers

 Retrieves a list of all subscribers known to the Orchestrator canister, support pagination and statistical filtering.

 - **Parameters**:
-  - `prev`: Optional.
+  - `prev : opt nat`: Optional.
 The principal of the last subscriber in the last fetched list for pagination.
-  - `take`: Optional.
+  - `take : opt nat`: Optional.
 The maximum number of subscriber entries to return.
-  - `statsFilter`: Optional.
+  - `filter : opt OrchestrationFilter`: Optional.
 Statistical filters to narrow down the data retrieval.

 - **Returns**:
   - A list of `SubscriberInfo` providing detailed information on each subscriber including their activity statistics.